Born: Paris, France

-I actually started dancing at 5 years old as a weekend activity that my parents chose for me.
+I started dancing at five years old as a weekend activity that my parents chose for me.
 I loved being on stage, the challenge of it and the reward at the end!
-It became more serious and I started a National school in Paris.
-I had a balance between school and dance classes in order to keep studying while I was practicing 15 hours per week.
+It soon became more serious and I started a National school in Paris.
+I had to balance school and dance classes in order to keep studying while I was practicing 15 hours per week.

 At this time, becoming a dancer was more a dream than a reality.
 I realised how hard it can be when I started to audition, but I definitely did not want to give up.
 I also realised at around 17 years old how enjoyable dancing on stage can be.

 The moment I decided that I wanted to make a career out of dancing was on my graduation day in Paris.
 I had to perform a solo on stage in front of an audience and a jury.
 This solo called La Cigarette by Serge Lifar was very challenging; it requires stamina and technique but the most important thing was to add delicacy to it.
 Despite how nervous I was, I felt something quite surreal on stage - an immense joy and freedom.
 Nothing else mattered around me, I was dancing in the moment.
 I realised then that I definitely wanted to become a professional ballet dancer to experience this feeling again.